OOCSS - Object Oriented CSS

 }

-Now, let's separate content from container.
+Now, let’s separate the content from the container.

 .widget {